 CBT identifies these unhelpful patterns in thoughts and behaviours.
-I would help you to challenge irrational, biased thoughts and together we can agree concrete goals and small steps for you to try out new behaviours.
+I would help you to challenge irrational, biased thoughts, identify 'vicious circles' and together we can agree concrete goals and small steps for you to try out new behaviours.
 This ultimately results in more positive emotions and greater self-confidence as you learn to cope independently in new healthier ways.

 This unrushed approach focuses on the substantial inner strength and ability for personal growth that is within all of us (even when we feel utterly drained).
 While I may be the expert in general psychological aspects, you are the expert on your life.
 Your subjective experience is the most important aspect of therapy.
 I will give you ample time to tell your story and will actively work to empathically understand your experience.

 Within this non-judgmental relationship I will behave as an authentic person, rather than an aloof ‘expert’.
 I act as a safe ‘sounding board’ to help clarify your thoughts.
 In this way I aid you to feel confident in your own decisions rather than rushing to give you advice.
 Many people feel that they’ve always fallen short of ‘ideal’, and so experiencing a genuine and accepting relationship for the first time can be a powerful experience.
 This positive view of humanity recognises that, given the right conditions to explore, ultimately the individual will often find the right way forward for them.

 Any counselling methods are only as good as

 the therapeutic relationship underlying them.